kensonjohnson/roguelike-in-go/README.md

 To run the game, you need to have Go installed.
 You can download it from the [official website](https://golang.org/) or install it using your package manager.

-Obviosuly, you also need to clone this repository:
+Obviously, you also need to clone this repository:

 ```bash
 git clone git@github.com:kensonjohnson/roguelike-in-go.git